MichaelLarocca/blog-michael-jude-larocca/posts/2023/03-23/creating-a-digital-business-card-with-react.md

 Throughout the project, you may encounter and resolve interesting issues, such as the image rendering problem I ran into, which can help you further enhance your skills.

 With the instructions and Figma file provided by Scrimba, creating your own digital business card project is easy, and you can deploy it online to impress potential employers with your growing skillset!

-Are you now confident in creating a React digital business card?
-Did you create already create a digital business card on Scrimba or deploy it to the web?

 ---